 -Get your TESOL certificate online with OnTESOL!-

 When using authentic material as a method for introducing or reinforcing vocabulary, it is often necessary to provide definitions.

 A common task is to ask students to listen or read and “find a word or phrase that means…” When creating these exercises, be sure to make your definitions morphologically consistent with the excerpt students are using.

 Even if it is not the main definition of the word or phrase, it must be consistent with its usage in the material.

 If the target vocabulary is an adjective, for example, don’t slide into a definition that suggests an adverb.
 If the target vocabulary is a verb, provide the definition in the same sense as it is used in the material.

 The look and feel of worksheets give a strong suggestion of what is expected from students.
 If students are expected to provide full-sentence responses to questions, ensure that the worksheet provides sufficient space for that.
 If students are expected to focus on single words, avoid leaving excess space.

 Remember to vary interactive patterns

-Authentic material is fun, exciting and useful.
-Keeping the methods of use fresh and varied will ensure it stays that way.
+In addition authentic material is fun, exciting, and useful.
+Keeping the methods of using fresh and varied will ensure it stays that way.